KDE/kf5book/new-app/new-app.md

 @@snippet(brightfuture/src/main.cpp, i18n, cpp)

-The next step is to setup some basic information about the application, so that this can be shown to users and wherever else this is useful:
+The next step is to set up some basic information about the application, so that this can be shown to users and wherever else this is useful:

 @@snippet(brightfuture/src/main.cpp, about, cpp)